Princess & The Hustler

 Princess & The Hustler is a play about the world of a 10-year old girl and her family living in 1960s Bristol.

-This play presents opportunities to explore both big political issues and ideas that remain relevant today and the more personal and universal pursuit of dreams and aspirations.
+This play presents opportunities to explore wider societal and political issues and more personal themes of identity and pursuing dreams and aspirations.

 Princess, in all her innocence and joy, searches for her sense of beauty as she dreams of winning the Weston-super-Mare beauty contest.